Gran Turismo (PlayStation)

 GameShark code 3004B6DD 0076 (US 1.0) can be used to force the game to actually load the V-spec model of the R33 Skyline GT-R instead of the regular model, as the logo intended.
 The code should be enabled only when in Arcade Mode menus, and must be disabled before the race starts.

-If you obtain another instance of a car that is already in Garage, all non-permanent tuning parts that are in the first instance of that car are considered purchased and ready to install to all instances of that same car.
+If you obtain another instance of a car that is already in your Garage, all non-permanent tuning parts that are in the first instance of that car are considered purchased and ready to install to all instances of that same car.
 This may be a leftover from the Test Drive demo, where you originally could buy parts for a specific car even when you're not in the car in question.

 Note that this behavior is tied to the car ID/filename, so parts for regular and special color versions are not interchangeable.